abelclarosjalasoft/ISTQB_Agile_Tester/src/site/notes/ISTQB/Final Exam Corrections.md

 - Question 1
 	![Final Exam Corrections-20240305165140355.webp](/img/user/ISTQB/attachments/Final%20Exam%20Corrections-20240305165140355.webp)
 	Correct answer: D
-	Working on the user story acceptance means that the independent testers will have to involve themselves with the developer team members or even the the managers, which can affect the independence of testing
+	Working on the User Story Acceptance testing means that the independent testers will have to involve themselves with the developer team members or even with the managers, which can affect the independence of testing.
+That makes the option D the correct answer.
 ---
 - Question 2
 	  ![Final Exam Corrections-20240305170929035.webp](/img/user/ISTQB/attachments/Final%20Exam%20Corrections-20240305170929035.webp)
 	Correct answer: D
-	The result of BDD are the test classes used by the developer fo develop test clases.
+	The result of BDD are the test classes used by the developer to develop test clases.
-	In the option D it is stated TDD, hence it makes it the FALSE statement
+	In the option D it is stated TDD, hence it makes the statement FALSE
 ---
 - Question 3
   	  ![Final Exam Corrections-20240305171544584.webp](/img/user/ISTQB/attachments/Final%20Exam%20Corrections-20240305171544584.webp)